petervojtek/touchless-map/README.md

 ### Zoom In

-Move the smartphone towards you and return back to starting position.
+Move the smartphone towards yourself and back to zoom in one level.

 <img src="https://github.com/petervojtek/touchless-map/raw/master/videos/zoom-in.gif"></img>

 ### Zoom Out

-Move the smartphone away from you and return back to starting position.
+Move the smartphone away from you and back to starting position to zoom out.

 <img src="https://github.com/petervojtek/touchless-map/raw/master/videos/zoom-out.gif"></img>

 ### Return to Your Current Location and Reset Zoom

-Shake your smartphone.
+Shake your smartphone to return to location provided by your phone and change zoom level to initial value.

 <img src="https://github.com/petervojtek/touchless-map/raw/master/videos/shake.gif"></img>